-I first learned about this heavy protein, paleo friendly breakfast, brunch or dinner when I lived in Southern California.
+I first learned about this heavy protein, paleo, keto friendly breakfast, brunch or dinner when I lived in Southern California.
 Lots of restaurants served it and everyone quite familiar with it, except me.

-I decided to bring you this recipe, as a week ago, a gigantic bag of spinach was placed on my doorstep.
-Things like that happen to me because I am Spinach Tiger, and I have friends in the right places.
-They know I make spinach smoothies quite often, but even I couldn’t finish off this bag of spinach before Thanksgiving.
+I decided to bring you this recipe when gigantic bag of spinach was placed on my doorstep.
 I remembered Joe’s special, which, while many recipes use frozen spinach, I think is much better with fresh.

 How to Freeze Spinach and Kale